makyul/sensors-software/Robonomics.md

 ![save](https://github.com/LoSk-p/media/blob/master/Снимок.PNG)

 ---
 Then you need to find NodeMcu in local network.
 You can do it using airrohr-flasher.
-Run it and go to Discovery and press Refresh, then you can see the address.
+Run it and go to Discovery and press Refresh, then you'll be able to see the address.

 ![addr](https://github.com/LoSk-p/media/blob/master/flaser2.PNG)